lrdennison/rice-sandwich/README.md

 hackery so that one doesn't need the method signature in the DSL, just the method name.

+The Handle class defines the static member function _bind_to_ruby()_.
+This makes all of the Rice registration calls in one handy place.

 ## Example of using the DSL